 Encourage Feedback from Others

 One essential element of effective leadership is directly tied to your ability to function as a team.
 This can make a dramatic difference when it comes to establishing priority goals that are specific, measurable, achievable, realistic, and time-sensitive (SMART), identifying action steps and person(s) responsible for achieving the goal(s).
 The school improvement plan is a written document that must be measured and monitored to ensure that the school is on track to improve the outcomes of all students.

 When school leaders have an infrastructure that uses data to make instructional decisions, classroom observations, reflective feedback, and bite-sized actionable next steps, teachers will work on their professional growth goals to improve teaching and student engagement, which will have a measurable impact on student achievement.

-School improvement does not require that you implement every new initiative and change everything at one time.
+School improvement does not require implementing every new initiative and changing everything at once.
 This approach will lead to an overwhelmed and frustrated staff paralyzed by initiative fatigue.
 When you implement a few things well and provide your staff with professional development support, resources, and time to master and implement, not only will they feel supported, but your students will benefit because your teachers will have the tools and resources to address the needs of all students.